How Do I Value My Watch?

 If you have a newer timepiece, comparing it to similar watches is much easier than if you have a vintage watch.
 However, a comparison to similar watches can give you an idea of the value of your particular piece.
 Using your watch’s age, condition, and brand, you can search the internet for timepieces similar to your own, but keep in mind that each watch is unique.
 Having an expert look at your watch can help you get a more accurate estimate of its value.
 They may have insights about your watch that your untrained eye might miss.

 Understanding the value of your wristwatch or pocket watch can help you get the best price if you decide to sell.
 You can count on the experts at Las Vegas Jewelry and Coin Buyers to give you an honest and accurate valuation of your timepiece.
 With a combined experience of over 100 years, our dealers have seen countless watches, coins, and other jewelry, giving them an edge over other dealers in the area.
+For a more in depth look at the types of watches we typically purchase, view our watch page.
 If you’re having trouble determining the value of your watch, bring it to us, and we’ll give you a free and fair estimate.